 Offering ESOPs in units & not in rupee value

-ESOP has to be viewed from a long-term wealth creation perspective and therefore should not be given out or allocated in rupee terms or value but in unit value of stocks.
+ESOP has to be viewed from a long-term wealth creation perspective and, therefore, should not be given out or allocated in rupee terms or value but in the unit value of stocks.
 What do we mean?
-Say, you gave INR 100,000 in ESOPs to Employee 1 on January 1, 2020, then close a fundraiser in February and have Employee 2 at a similar grade join you on March 1, 2020, and give him INR 100,000 in ESOPs.
-In effect, you have given Employee 2 a lesser stake due to his joining date; this might be seen as unfair from a longer-term rewards perspective.
+Say you gave INR 100,000 in ESOPs to Employee 1 on January 1, 2020, then close a fundraiser in February and have Employee 2 at a similar grade join you on March 1, 2020, and give him INR 100,000 in ESOPs.
+You have given Employee 2 a lesser stake due to his joining date; this might be seen as unfair from a longer-term rewards perspective.

 Let’s take the example of Flipkart, which has been at the forefront of allocating ESOPs to employees across the organization; as far back as 2016, 40% of all Flipkart employees held ESOPs.
-In fact, reports suggest that the ESOP pool at Flipkart is worth well over $1.5 billion.
-But what makes Flipkart stand out is not just the doling out of ESOPs but the sustained focus over the years of creating ‘liquidity events’ at regular intervals for employees so that they don’t have to wait for an IPO or listing to cash out their ‘earnings.’
-Since 2017 when the board first approved a $100 million ESOP buyback program to put real money into the hands of employees, Flipkart has actually run annual ESOP liquidity events.
+Reports suggest that the ESOP pool at Flipkart is worth well over $1.5 billion.
+But what makes Flipkart stand out is not just the doling out of ESOPs.
+Still, the sustained focus over the years of creating ‘liquidity events’ at regular intervals for employees so that they don’t have to wait for an IPO or listing to cash out their ‘earnings.’
+Since 2017, when the board first approved a $100 million ESOP buyback program to put real money into the hands of employees, Flipkart has run annual ESOP liquidity events.

 Satheesh KV, Co-founder of Spottabl and the former senior director of HR at Flipkart who worked closely with Sachin Bansal and Binny Bansal to craft and deploy the e-commerce company’s legendary ESOP policy, says,